 Steve and Gerdine Stanley – New Tribes Mission

-Steve was challenged by the needs of unreached people through reading the Bible and went to a short term exposure trip in Papua New Guinea in January 2010.
+Steve was challenged by the needs of unreached people through reading the Bible and went on a short term exposure trip in Papua New Guinea in January 2010.
 Being amongst tribal believers made a big impact on him and he decided to join New Tribes Mission in order to join the work in PNG.

 Gerdine is from the Netherlands.
-She also became a Christian whilst studying for a nursing bachelors at age 18.
+She also became a Christian whilst studying for a nursing Bachelors Degree at age 18.
 She enjoyed working as a nurse after graduating and being a part of her Church in Eindhoven for 2 years before leaving for England.
-For a long time she had had the desire to spend time in England; and she also wanted a Biblically education.
+For a long time she had had the desire to spend time in England; and she also wanted a Biblical education.
 Googling “Bijbel school engeland” resulted in her joining up for the first year of NTM training with the intention of getting to know the Bible and returning to Eindhoven.

 Timothy Coomar – Exarcheia Church, Athens, Greece